Notification System

 service = NotificationService( notification_repo=repo, preference_repo=pref_repo, dispatchers=[in_app_adapter, slack_adapter, email_adapter],)

-Section titled “Notification Preferences”Each workspace configures notification routing per event type via NotificationPreference:
+Section titled “Notification Preferences”Each domain configures notification routing per event type via NotificationPreference:

 | Field | Type | Description |